Identity protection for individuals and businesses

 Ensuring compliance by our workforce

 AllClear ID has implemented the following administrative and technical Security Controls.

 As part of our security management process, AllClear ID conducts annual risk assessments including likelihood and impact of potential risks.
 Risk assessments helps ensure that controls are appropriate to address the needs of the organization.
 Conducting annual assessments ensures that organizations continue to provide the highest level of security for the data that they have been entrusted to protect.

 AllClear ID has implemented a security management process, including appropriate standard operating procedures and policies.
 A security manager has been assigned to help develop and review procedures and policies.
 Staff are kept up to date with changes and are trained on HIPAA and security annually.
 Internal review of these safeguards is undertaken regularly to ensure compliance and for continual improvement.

-AllClear ID has implemented appropriate technical safeguards including authentication and authorization for our employees and for user of our applications.
+AllClear ID has implemented appropriate technical safeguards including authentication and authorization for our employees and users of our applications.
 Appropriate auditing and integrity controls are in place.
 All data transmissions to the data centers require encryption.
 Additional systems have been implemented where appropriate to ensure the highest level of security for our hosted applications.

 Effective date: Mar 7, 2022